bearpaw/PyraNet/README.md

-# pyramid-residual
+# PyraNet: Learning Feature Pyramids for Human Pose Estimation

-Code for "Learning Feature Pyramids for Human Pose Estimation" (ICCV 2017)
+Code will be available soon.
+Stay tuned!